-Firstly the opening messages set the perfect tone for the 2-days.
-The RTE opened the event with: “It’s been an epic few days and we are here now.
+Firstly, the opening messages set the perfect tone for the 2-days.
+The RTE opened the event: "It’s been an epic few days, and we are here now.
 PI Planning.
-We are here and we are doing it and it’s awesome!
+We are here, and we are doing it and it’s awesome!
 Now it’s about the real work!"

 The third highlight was the approach taken to transitioning.
-Often when a new train is launched the organisation fails to factor in in-flight work.
-With this particular ART launch we took the opportunity not only to understand what was in flight but also what ongoing, regular commitments team members had.
-As part of the planning context teams were asked to start their breakouts by surfacing all their in-flight and ongoing work as stickies on the team’s PI planning board.
-This ritual, that I like to refer to as “bring out your dead”, has become a regular part of my planning context briefing for new ARTs.
+Often, when a new train is launched, the organisation fails to factor in in-flight work.
+With this particular ART launch, we took the opportunity to understand not only what was in flight but also what ongoing, regular commitments team members had.
+As part of the planning context, teams were asked to start their breakouts by surfacing all their in-flight and ongoing work as stickies on the team’s PI planning board.
+This ritual, which I refer to as “bring out your dead”, has become a regular part of my planning context briefing for new ARTs.

 My fourth highlight was the ownership the RTE team took of facilitating the event.
-This made a fairly stark contrast to most first time RTEs at their first PI Planning event.
-So often an ART's first PI Planning event relies heavily on external consultants for facilitation, so this made a nice change for me.
-From MCing the event to taking over facilitation of Scrum of Scrums, the RTE team was keen to step into their new roles and own them.
+This made a fairly stark contrast to most first-time RTEs at their first PI Planning event.
+So often, an ART's first PI Planning event relies heavily on external consultants for facilitation, so this made a nice change for me.
+From MCing the event to taking over the facilitation of Coach Sync, the RTE team was keen to step into their new roles and own them.
 It was simply awesome.

-The fifth highlight was an outcome of the Management Review and Problem Solving Session.
-As is typically the case the draft plan review had revealed that the train would not have capacity to deliver everything.
-I was so proud of the leadership team as they realised the “business as usual” (BAU) activity, surfaced as part of the “bring out your dead session”, was absorbing a lot of the team’s capacity and reducing the amount of capacity available to work on new value adding features.
-The solution was a call to action, for team members to bring any low value BAU tasks to the head of the department who would then help them with “offloading” them.
-This action manifested as the department head manning an “Off Load your BAU” stand during the morning of day 2.
+The fifth highlight was the outcome of the Management Review and Problem Solving session.
+As is typically the case, the draft plan review had revealed that the train would not have the capacity to deliver everything.
+I was so proud of the leadership team as they realised the “business as usual” (BAU) activity, which surfaced as part of the “bring out your dead session”, was absorbing a lot of the team’s capacity and reducing the amount of capacity available to work on new value-adding features.
+The solution was a call to action for team members to bring any low-value BAU tasks to the head of the department, who would then help them with “offloading” them.
+This action manifested as the department head manning an “Offload your BAU” stand during the morning of day 2.

-Another highlight from day 2 was the System Teams determination to surface the work the features teams would need them to do.
-Recognising that the lack of dependencies received from other teams was unlikely to reflect reality, they split up and approached each team, with the goal of understanding what support each team would need during the PI.
+Another highlight from day 2 was the System Team's determination to surface the work the stream-aligned teams would need them to do.
+Recognising that the lack of dependencies received from other teams was unlikely to reflect reality, they split up and approached each team with the goal of understanding what support each team would need during the PI.
 The result, while still not perfect, was a far more realistic plan.

 The most unexpected highlight also occurred on day 2.
-A group of people from the support teams that had not been part of the self-selection process decided they were not in the right teams and formed a whole new squad!
+Some people from the support teams who had not been part of the self-selection process decided they were not in the right teams and formed a whole new squad!
 This certainly brings a whole new meaning to the concept of self-selecting teams!
-At the end of the PI Planning event they had both a plan and a team name, Hogwarts, fitting nicely with the train theme.
+At the end of the PI Planning event, they had a plan and a team name, Hogwarts, which fit nicely with the train theme.